RISHI SUDHIR, INDIA

 JOANNA VLADESCU, GREECE

-During her class, she emphasizes the practice of bandhas, which are the bridge that allow us to take our practice from a merely physical level to practice as an inner energy work.
-She also focuses on the breath, which she believes is more important than the asana.
-“Never stop breathing”, you’ll hear her cueing.
-She gives modifications for all body types as she believes yoga is for everyone, and everyone has his/her own limitations and possibilities.
-She spends her time teaching trainings and retreats in Sampoorna, in Athens and other beautiful places.
-At the moment, she is working on her personal practice of the Secondary Series of Ashtanga.
+She practices and teaches Ashtanga, Vinyasa and handstands.
+In her class, she emphasizes the bandhas, which are the bridge that allow us to take our practice from a merely physical level to an inner energy work.
+She also focuses on the breath, which is more important than the asana.
+“Never stop breathing”.
+She gives modifications for all body types as she believes yoga is for everyone – the asana is not about form but about function.

 ALAN ELLMAN, UK

 Alan led a rather hedonistic lifestyle up until his discovery of yoga while living in Hong Kong.
 Although he enjoyed his job teaching English to preschoolers, there was something missing.
 After signing up for a free class at his local gym, he never looked back.
 It was the perfect way to bring some calm into an otherwise hectic lifestyle, and it wasn’t long before the shift from party to asana addict began.
 Yoga ignited a passion that had been previously misdirected and kick started a positive new chapter in his life.